The Average Daily India Backpacking Budget

 It’s useful to know how much things cost in India because, if you can figure out how much you are likely to spend each day when traveling in India, then it’s easier to save up and plan for your trip.

-So to help you I've broken down my usual daily expenses while backpacking in India to explain an average daily budget and also written down some typical costs and lots of tips for traveling India on a budget.
+I’ve travelled all over this amazing country many times.
+So to help you plan your trip to India I’ve broken down my usual daily expenses to reveal the average daily India backpacking budget.
+I’ve also written down some typical costs and lots of tips for traveling India on a budget.

 So how much does it cost to backpack in India?

 The cost of backpacking in India can vary depending on the level of comfort you need and your style of travelling.